JavaScriptUtilities/vanillaLazyLoad/README.md

 ## How to adjust

+* `data-vlloffset="200"` : Element is viewed by the script 200px lower.
 * `data-vlltype="background"` : Load the image as a background image.
-* `data-vlloffset="200"` : Element is viewed by the script 200px lower.
+* `data-vlltype="none"` : Do nothing, and use the event "vllload" on the item to trigger your custom action.

 ## Changelog

+v 0.4.0 - 2016-07-25
+* Trigger a callback when image is loaded.

 v 0.3.0 - 2016-07-24
 * Documentation \o/